thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

 **Search and update (s,a)**
 To search and update the model, previously saved states and actions (s,a) are taken into account.
-An absolute match is not sought, but rather a search for the most similar states based on their state codes.
+An absolute match is not a good approach, but rather a search for the most similar states based on their state codes.
 For fast approximate nearest neighbor search (ANN), an index can be built using the HNSW (Hierarchical Navigable Small World Graph) algorithm.
 Search algorithm for (s,a):
 Find the most similar past states above a certain threshold using the index.
 If none are found, add the state to the graph and index the state code for fast proximity searching.
 If there are any, iterate over the actions performed in this state and select the most similar one.
 Save/update the average state code in the graph and in the index.
-The required parameters are added as attributes to the graph vertices and edges..
+The required parameters are added as attributes to the graph vertices and edges.

 **Planning**
-⦁ For new/complex goals, planning is used using a world model: "what will happen if..." and selecting a step with the best expected outcome.
+For new/complex goals, planning is used using a world model: "what will happen if..." and selecting a step with the best expected outcome.
+It's a "model-based" approach.
 If a state has ready-made actions with a high Q (higher than the threshold), then there is high confidence, and no planning is needed.
+It's a "model-free" approach.

 Below are the steps and pseudocode where we combine planning and interaction with the real environment:
 ```